thekatia/Bali-Community-Overview/README.md

 # Community Guidelines
 1,000,000(100%) of community tokens issued for each communnity(HIVE, BLOOM, UVT)
-300,000(30%) community tokens for Nyani in exchange for 1 year of land lease and $300,000
+300,000(30%) community tokens for Bali Community in exchange for 1 year of land lease and $300,000
 700,000(70%) community tokens to be sold, distributed and allocated

 **Community Tokens**